ubcgif/dcip2d/content/runningtheprograms.rst

 | WAVE w\_min w\_max N               | !
 Optional min/max of N wave values   |
 +------------------------------------+---------------------------------------+

--  The choices after this keyword are:
+-  *FWD*: The choices after this keyword are:

-   #. for DC forward modelling.
+   #. *DC* for DC forward modelling.
 The chargeability model and wave, if
       given, is ignored for DC forward modelling only.

-   #. for IP forward modelling.
+   #. *IP* for IP forward modelling.

-   #. for IP forward modelling using product of the sensitivity matrix
+   #. *IPL* for IP forward modelling using product of the sensitivity matrix
       and chargeability.

--  The 2D mesh file name is followed after these keywords.
+-  *MESH FILE* The 2D mesh file name is followed after these keywords.
 For example .

--  The observation locations.
+-  *LOC* The observation locations.
 The choices after this keyword are:

-   #. when giving or locations formats.
+   #. *LOC_X* when giving *simple* or *surface* locations formats.

-   #. when using the locations format.
+   #. *LOC_XZ* when using the *general* locations format.

--  The choices for the topography are:
+-  *TOPO* The choices for the topography are:

-   #. followed by the name of the topography file.
+   #. *FILE* followed by the name of the topography file.

-   #. for flat topography at and elevation of 0.
+   #. *DEFAULT* for flat topography at and elevation of 0.

--  The choices for the conductivity model are:
+-  *COND* The choices for the conductivity model are:

-   #. followed by the name of the conductivity file .
+   #. *FILE* followed by the name of the conductivity file .

-   #. followed by a number for the conductivity throughout the mesh.
+   #. *VALUE* followed by a number for the conductivity throughout the mesh.

--  The choices for the chargeability model are:
+-  *CHG* The choices for the chargeability model are:

-   #. followed by the name of the chargeability file .
+   #. *FILE* followed by the name of the chargeability file .

-   #. followed by a number for the chargeability throughout the mesh.
+   #. *VALUE* followed by a number for the chargeability throughout the mesh.

--  is followed by 3 constants: .
+-  *WAVE* is followed by 3 constants: *w_min*, *w_max* and *N*.
 These are the wave numbers used in the cosine transform.
 There will be wave values, log spaced from to in time.
-The default values (if is not given) is , , and .
+The default values (if *WAVE* is not given) is *w_min = 2.5e-4, w max = 1.0*, and *N= 13*.

 Example of dcipf2d.inp
 ~~~~~~~~~~~~~~~~~~~~~~

-Example of an input file for to model DC data that are given in format
+Example of an input file for DCIPF2D to model DC data that are given in general format
 and a with a topography file:

 +-------------------------+--------------------------------------+